-Grimers can hatch from a 5km egg, or an Alolan Grimer can hatch out of a 7km egg.
-While there are no Muk raids currently, when you're reading this it is possible they have returned.
+- Evolve a Grimer: Grimers can hatch from a 5 km egg, or an Alolan Grimer can hatch out of a 7 km egg.

 Stage 6: A Little More Grindy

-With any luck you found an electric biome earlier and stocked up.
+- Evolve a Magnemite: With any luck, you found an electric biome earlier and stocked up.
 This one isn't that tricky anyway though.

-You get an exeggcute from the "Hatch an Egg" field research so keep an eye out for that.
-Otherwise Exeggcute is a grass Pokemon and will be found more often during sunny or clear weather and in grass biomes.
+- Catch 5 Exeggcute: You get an Exeggcute from the "Hatch an Egg" field research, so keep an eye out for that.
+Otherwise, Exeggcute is a grass Pokémon and will be found more often during sunny or clear weather and in grass biomes.
 Furthermore, if you see an Alolan Exeggutor raid, do it!
-Because it's in the same family it will still count.
+Because it's in the same family, it will still count.

 Stage 7: Probably Not Too Hard

-Drowzees can currently hatch from 5km eggs.
+- Evolve 1 Drowzee: Drowzees can currently hatch from 5 km eggs.
 They also tend to spawn in cities and more often at night.